 - This includes both classic and silent cases.

 - Remember, fatigue is often the first symptom to manifest!

 - First-degree relatives of people with celiac disease.

 - Parents, siblings, and children have a 1 in 10 risk compared to 1 in 100 in the general population.
 (20)

 - Any individual with an autoimmune disorder.

-If you have one or more of the above risk factors, it is worth talking to your doctor about ruling out celiac disease.
-If you’ve been suffering from unexplainable levels of fatigue, a celiac screen is worth ruling out.
-If you have other unexplained symptoms, a celiac screen should be performed.
+If you have one or more of these risk factors, it is worth talking to your doctor about ruling out celiac disease.
+It’s definitely worth ruling out celiac disease if you’ve been suffering from unexplainable levels of fatigue.
+If you have other unexplained symptoms, ask your doctor to test you for celiac.
 There is no downside to testing and there is a massive upside!